Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 		...
 	*END

-<em> NLGEOM=NO </em> ensures that we are using small-strain formulation, and the number of increments for the entire step <em> INC </em> is set to a very large value (in general, this is to prevent premature termination).
+The option <em> NLGEOM=NO </em> ensures that we are using small-strain formulation, and the number of increments for the entire step <em> INC </em> is set to a very large value (in general, this is to prevent premature termination).

 A title of the analysis step is given: <em> Uniaxial compression </em>